Yogi assures farmers of right price

 Comparing the farming sector's present situation with that in the past, he said, "Remember five decades ago when our country was dependent on other countries for food grains?
 Other countries used our food grains to feed their pets and animals."

-"But it is the hard work of our farmers which has turned our fields into the land of gold," said the chief minister.
+"But it is the hard work of our farmers which has turned our fields into the land of gold," said Yogi Adityanath.

 The initiative undertaken by Uttar Pradesh Agriculture Department aims to double the income of farmers, increase their awareness on the use of advanced agricultural techniques, the specific use of fertilizers after soil testing and maintenance of soil health to increase the production.

-On the occasion, the chief minister also inaugurated a Coffee Table Book on 'Krishi Kumbh'.
+On the occasion, the Chief Minister also inaugurated a Coffee Table Book on 'Krishi Kumbh'.

-With the inauguration of the fourth session of the Million Farmers' School Sunday, more than 15,000 centres started functioning in 75 districts of the state with an aim to educate farmers on techniques to achieve more production.
+With the inauguration of the fourth session of the Million Farmers' School on Sunday, more than 15,000 centres started functioning in 75 districts of the state with an aim to educate farmers on techniques to achieve more production.

-"By now, more than 10 lakh farmers have been trained in these schools," said the chief minister.
+"By now, more than 10 lakh farmers have been trained in these schools," said the Chief Minister.

 "We believe that by 2022, the agricultural science centres will play an important role in doubling the income of our farmers," he added.

 "We came to power with agrarian welfare in the state as our priority.
-By the end of this year, our goal is to provide additional irrigation facilities to more than 20 lakh hectares of the farming land in the state," said Adityanath.
+By the end of this year, our goal is to provide additional irrigation facilities to more than 20 lakh hectares of the farming land in the state," said Yogi.

-Noting the relief provided by the Centre's Pradhan Mantri Kisan Samman Nidhi scheme to farmers, the chief minister said the scheme "has benefited about 1.03 crore framers".
+Noting the relief provided by the Centre's Pradhan Mantri Kisan Samman Nidhi scheme to farmers, the Chief Minister said the scheme "has benefited about 1.03 crore framers".

 "The first two installments of the fund under this scheme have already been transferred directly into the accounts of farmers and the data for 1.80 crore more farmers is further being prepared," he added.